jharwell/sierra/docs/src/tutorials/plugin/platform/plugin.rst

      - Stage 1, 2.

-   * - ExecEnvChecker

-     - No

-     - None, but should derive from :class:`~sierra.core.platform.ExecEnvChecker`

 Within this file, you may define the following functions, which must be named **EXACTLY** as specified, otherwise SIERRA will not detect them.
 If you try